 This is the most important tip.
 Group photos can easily become stressful especially when we’re talking about family photography.
 So smile, crack a joke, and make your group feel at ease before taking photos.

 So there you have it.
 Everything you need to know about capturing memorable group photos.
-For now all you need is an excuse to throw a party and get everyone in the same room…
+We’ve got lots more tips and tricks here but for now all you need is an excuse to throw a party and get everyone in the same room…